webforj/webforj-documentation/docs/components/list-components/combo-box.md

 ## Dropdown Type

-Using the `setDropdownType()` method will assign a value to the `type` attribute of a `ComboBox`, and a corresponding value for the `data-dropdown-for` attribute in the dropdown of the `ComboBox`.
+Using the <JavadocLink type="engine" location="org/dwcj/component/list/DwcSelectDropdown" code='true' suffix='#setDropdownType(java.lang.String)'>setDropdownType()</JavadocLink> method will assign a value to the `type` attribute of a `ComboBox`, and a corresponding value for the `data-dropdown-for` attribute in the dropdown of the `ComboBox`.
 This is helpful for styling, as the dropdown is taken out of its current position in the DOM and relocated to the end of the page body when opened.

 This detachment creates a situation where directly targeting the dropdown using CSS or shadow part selectors from the parent component becomes challenging, unless you make use of the dropdown type attribute.